Ruza Wenclawska: Later life

 Wenclawska worked as a factory inspector and a trade union organizer in New York City with the National Consumers' League and the National Women's Trade Union League.
-She also worked with the Woman’s Political Union by 1913 before joining the National Woman's Party.
+She also worked with the Woman's/Women's Political Union by 1913 before joining the National Woman's Party.
 Wenclawska became an excellent public speaker during her years of union activism and would travel across the country speaking to suffrage rallies, often with National Woman's Party founder Alice Paul.
 However, Wenclawska would advocate for the inclusion of working-class women and men into the National Woman's Party while Paul did not wish to organize men and did not encourage a pro-labor message in her platform.
 In February 1914, Wenclawska and Doris Stevens spoke at a mass meeting for working women and organized a mass suffrage parade in which working women marched to the White House to meet with Woodrow Wilson on suffrage rights.
-Also in 1914, Wenclawska and Lucy Burns were leaders of the Congressional Union for Woman Suffrage's campaign in California to urge voters to oppose Democratic congressional candidates.
+Also in 1914, Wenclawska and Lucy Burns were leaders of the Congressional Union for Woman Suffrage's campaign in California to urge voters to oppose Democratic congressional candidates (see House and Senate election results).
 She did similar work with other organizers in Wyoming during the electoral campaigns of 1916.
 During this time, she also wrote a poem, "The 'New Freedom' for Women," that was published in The Suffragist.
 There she compared Wilson unfavorably to Abraham Lincoln, who sacrificed his life to give freedom to slaves.
 Wilson, in contrast, told suffrage advocates, "You can afford to wait."

-In September and October of 1916, Wenclawska went out west as a speaker for the National Woman's Party to lobby for the federal woman suffrage amendment and oppose Democratic candidates.
+In September and October 1916, Wenclawska went out west as a speaker for the National Woman's Party to lobby for the federal woman suffrage amendment and oppose Democratic candidates.
 She spoke mostly in Colorado and Arizona.
 She got very ill during those speaking engagements, and had to make only one speech per day, and rest a lot.